pjakiela/ECON523/exercises/E7-RD.md

 twoway scatter class_size cohort_size
 ```
 to plot the relationship between class size and cohort size.
 The `twoway` command is Stata's general tool for
-plotting the relationships between two variables, `scatter` is one of the options for types of `twoway` plots.
+plotting the relationships between two variables, and `scatter` is one of the options for types of `twoway` plots.

-When you use the command above, does your graph look like Figure I?
-(A:  No, it doesn't.)
-One problem is that
+When you use the command above, the resulting graph doesn't look much like Figure I.  One problem is that
-we are showing too much data:  instead of plotting the values of `class_size` for every data point, we want to calculate
+we are showing too much data:  instead of plotting every single data point, we want to calculate
-the average value of `class_size` for each value of `cohort_size`.
+the _average_ value of `class_size` for each value of `cohort_size`.
 We can use the `mean` function of the `egen` command
 to do this:
 ```
 bys cohort_size:  egen mean_class = mean(class_size)